duke-wyf/duke-wyf.github.io/_pages/Interests.md

 ---
 permalink: /interests/
-title: "Interests"
+title: "Interests&Hobbies"
 author_profile: true
 ---

-In addition to my studies and work, I also have the following interests.
+In addition to my studies and work, I also have the following interests and hobbies.

 <h2>Travel</h2>
 I enjoy various forms of travel, and I will occasionally update my travel photos in my free time.